kevinzen/sidekiq-multi-redis-client/README.md

 Enable High Availability by having sidekiq clients submit jobs to more than one redis instance with different workers.
 Automatically fail over to one if the other disappears.
 Spread processing load across all the redis instances.

+The initial version of this gem/plugin as it now stands allows (in fact requires) you to specify *TWO* redis instances (each of which will have its own worker(s)).

 ## Installation

 Add this line to your application's Gemfile: